Academic Regulations and Information: Bachelor’s Programs

 Any student who fails more than half of the semester hours in his or her academic load in any semester after completion of one or more semesters is subject to suspension for two terms or dismissal.

 As a general rule, a suspended student may not receive transfer credit for any course work taken at another institution during the two terms immediately following the suspension.
-With the prior approval of the Provost, a suspended student may take one or more courses at another institution for transfer credit at Virginia Wesleyan; a student granted approval must submit an official transcript of all such course work at the other institution as one condition of readmission to the college.
+With the prior approval of the Provost, a suspended student may take one or more courses at another institution for transfer credit at Virginia Wesleyan; a student granted approval must submit an official transcript of all such course work at the other institution as one condition of readmission to the University.

-After being out of college for two terms, summer counting as a term, a suspended student may apply to the Committee on Academic Standing, through the Office of Enrollment Services, for readmission.
+After being out of the University for two terms, summer counting as a term, a suspended student may apply to the Committee on Academic Standing, through the Office of Enrollment Services, for readmission.
 If the student is readmitted, the conditions are established by the Committee on Academic Standing at the time of readmission and communicated to the student in writing by the Office of Enrollment Services.
-Once suspended, students who do not meet the conditions of their final probation will be dismissed from the college.
+Once suspended, students who do not meet the conditions of their final probation will be dismissed from the University.

 Students who have been dismissed by the Committee on Academic Standing for five years or more may apply for readmission.
-Conditions for readmission include submitting a statement, along with relevant supporting documentation, of academic and/or work-related accomplishments since last being enrolled at the college.
+Conditions for readmission include submitting a statement, along with relevant supporting documentation, of academic and/or work-related accomplishments since last being enrolled at the University.
 The material is intended to offer evidence that the student has grown in maturity, ability to handle responsibility, and commitment to achievement such that he or she should be able to experience academic success if permitted to begin their studies again at Virginia Wesleyan.
 If readmitted, the student is given the option of Academic Clemency.

-Under the college’s selective retention policy, “the equivalent of one semester of full-time academic work” is defined as a minimum of 12 semester hours; two semesters, 24 semester hours; three semesters, 36 semester hours; four semesters, 48 semester hours.
+Under the University’s selective retention policy, “the equivalent of one semester of full-time academic work” is defined as a minimum of 12 semester hours; two semesters, 24 semester hours; three semesters, 36 semester hours; four semesters, 48 semester hours.

 The maximum course load for a student on academic probation is 16 semester hours.
 Any student with a cumulative grade point average of less than 2.0 is also limited to 16 semester hours.
 The limit can be exceeded only with the written endorsement of the student’s faculty advisor and the approval of the Provost.

-Each student is responsible for being aware of his or her own academic standing relative to the college policy and is entitled to appeal the decision of the Academic Standing Committee.
+Each student is responsible for being aware of his or her own academic standing relative to the University policy and is entitled to appeal the decision of the Academic Standing Committee.
 Letters of appeal should be directed to the committee chairperson located in the Registrar’s Office.

 Probation and Suspension Thresholds for Full-Time Students